 I view Interview Prep as "overlooked" and "underappreciated" because every year after decisions are in, I speak with candidates who received a bunch of interview invites, felt (a little too) good about themselves, didn't adequately prepare for the interviews, didn't end up getting in anywhere (or only got into their last choice), and want to know what they can do differently in the future.

 The most effective Interview Prep is school-specific and super-methodical – we're talking a mock interview (in the style of a given program) followed by question-by-question feedback that leaves no point or nuance related to content, style, or delivery unaddressed.
-You can read more about Avanti Prep's Interview Prep offering from the perspective of former clients by clicking here.
+I invite you to read more about Avanti Prep's hyper-thorough Interview Prep service, as well as Interview Prep testimonials.

 There's a lot to digest in this post, so hopefully you've skipped around to the parts that are most interesting or relevant to you.
 (Or maybe you wanted to dive into the whole thing!)
 Either way, I'm always happy to discuss the particulars of your situation.
 So sign up for a Free Consultation today!